abonander/anterofit/GUIDE.md

 DELETE("/posts/{id}", id=id)
 ```

-Note that the URLs in these methods are not commonly
-complete URLs; instead, they will be appended to the
+Notice that the paths in these declarations are not assumed to be complete URLs; instead, they will be appended to the
 base URL provided in the adapter.
+However, if necessary, they *can* be complete URLs, with the base URL being omitted
+during the construction of the adapter.

-All following expressions, if any, are treated as modifiers
+All expressions following the first, if any, are treated as modifiers to the request.
-to the request.
-Syntactically, any expression is allowed, but
-arbitrary expressions will not typecheck.
-Instead, you are
+Syntactically, any expression is allowed, but arbitrary expressions will likely not typecheck due to some
-expected to use the other macros provided by Anterofit
+implementation details of the `service!{}` macro.
+Instead, you are expected to use the other macros provided
-to modify the request.
+by Anterofit to modify the request.

 See the [`Macros` header in the crate docs][doc-macros]
 for more information.